aliexpressru/memcached/README.md

 Task<MemcachedClientResult> DeleteAsync(string key, CancellationToken token);
 ```

-- `key` : the key to get the value for
+- `key` : the key to delete the value for
 - `token` : the cancellation token

 ```c#